As a dad of two preschoolers, I’m very aware of what soccer equipment works best for toddlers.

 Unless a team has asked you to get hold of a specific color jersey, simply find one that both you and your toddler are happy with.

 If you need a guide to choosing the correct size jersey for your toddler, check out my Soccer Jersey Buyer’s Guide.
-It will help you avoid making a mistake with choosing.
+It will help you avoid making a mistake when choosing.

 Toddler Soccer Shoes